TOUR DE FRANCE 2013

 The final stage of the 100th Tour de France will start from the Chateau of Versailles, and with another break in tradition, it will start in the evening arriving at the Champs Elysees for a nighttime finish and a fireworks celebration to commemorate 100 editions of the most famous bike race in the world.

-After an early breakfast we leave our Hotel in Geneva and travel to our Paris hotel (4* Mercure Porte Versailles) for the final stage and post race firework celebrations.
+After an early breakfast we will leave Cluses and travel to Paris for the final stage and post-race firework celebrations.
 Since today's stage will not start until the evening we have time to travel to Paris, check in to the hotel and get to the Champs Elysees.

 We can offer a variety of grandstand seats and hospitality packages on the Champs Elysees (see below for supplement prices).
 For further information on these package, please contact our office.